Kennesaw man accused of stealing $500K from employer

 Mar.
 28—A Kennesaw man who allegedly stole more than $500,000 from his employer, Infomart, Inc., was indicted Thursday on 101 counts.

-Knight was initially was charged with one count of theft by conversion, according to his arrest warrant.
+Knight initially was charged with one count of theft by conversion, according to his arrest warrant.

 Knight has been released from jail on a $1,500 bond, according to jail records.